AlvarBer/Persimmon/docs/src/implementation.md

 create a temporary folder).
 This results in manually specifying hidden dependencies and non python files (on this case mostly `kv` files).

-Unfortunately this process has to be done on a windows system, and as such cannot be done on the CI[^CI] server, to see how Persimmon utilizes CI check the appendix on how this document was made.
+Unfortunately, this process has to be done on a windows system, and as such cannot be done on the CI[^CI] server, to see how Persimmon utilizes CI check the appendix B.

 [^blackboard]: Blackboard is where the blocks and connections reside.